The phase out of third-party cookies in Google Chrome – what does it mean for marketers?

 Remember, our measurement team is always here to answer your questions if you need us.

-Death of third-party cookies – what’s changing?
+Third-party cookies – what’s changing?

 A first-party cookie is more straightforward.
 It’s only shared to the business of the site you’re viewing, so no data sharing goes on, and by accepting a site cookie notice consumers are granting permission for their activity to be tracked by that business.